edgedb/edgedb/docs/cli/edgedb_info.rst

 Several directories are used, each storing different kinds of information.
 The exact path to these directories is determined by your operating system.
-Throughout the documentation, these paths are referred to as "EdgeDB config dir", "EdgeDB data dir", etc.
+Throughout the documentation, these paths are referred to as "EdgeDB config directory", "EdgeDB data directory", etc.

 - **Config**: contains auto-generated credentials for all local instances and project metadata.